- Latin America

 - Video Library

-Surviving vs. Thriving When You Arrive in Prague [Teaching English in Czech Republic]
+Surviving vs. Thriving When You Arrive in Prague to Teach English

 I started planning to move to Europe in the early autumn to be available during peak hiring season.
 By September I had sold my car, gotten all of my affairs in order, and said goodbye to my loved ones.
 I flew to Croatia, with the plan to spend some days traveling and then move to Prague in Czech Republic to make a home for myself.